Liu Yong (painter): Artistic style

-Liu was an apprentice of Huang Jun-Bi and Lin Yushan, artists of landscape, bird, and flower paintings.
-He imitated classical masterpieces in the National Palace Museum.
-His foundation, combined with education in Western painting from studying in the U.S., clear sketching technique, and background in literature led to the development of his style.
+Liu Yong was apprenticed to Huang Jun-Bi and Lin Yushan, artists known for landscape, bird, and flower paintings.
+Liu imitated classical masterpieces at the National Palace Museum.
+This foundation, combined with his Western painting education from studying in the U.S., sketching technique, and background in literature, led to the development of his style.

-Liu’s landscape paintings have been described as “Dreamscape” by American media for their three-dimensional quality.
-The style merges his self-invented technique of spraying ink onto wrinkled paper collages, the boneless strokes of bird and flower painting, texture strokes inspired by old Chinese masters, and sometimes his own form of Pointillism inspired by Impressionism.
+His style merges his self-invented technique of spraying ink onto wrinkled paper collages, the boneless strokes of bird and flower painting, texture strokes inspired by old Chinese masters, and a form of Pointillism inspired by Impressionism.

-Liu’s bird and flower paintings present the subjects with scientific accuracy.
-Liu hopes that viewers can “live, play, and listen” in his paintings because every work has a story, just like in literature.
-Liu’s painting and writing are very much interconnected, and critics often praise his art for embodying the essence of poetry.

-Liu has become one of the few living Chinese painters to be included in Sotheby’s and Christie’s auctions in Hong Kong, Beijing, and New York.
-Numerous books have been published about his artwork, theory, and techniques.
-Notably, People's Fine Arts Publishing House published a book on Liu Yong in their prestigious “Chinese Contemporary Famous Artists” series.